Scholarships in Egypt

-With the Future Leaders Scholarship already established as a blueprint, Coptic Orphans will begin funding the Bishop Samuel Scholarship in November 2021.
+With the Future Leaders Scholarship already established as a blueprint, Coptic Orphans began funding the Bishop Samuel Scholarship in November 2021.

 This new scholarship program honors the late Bishop Samuel, who departed from this earth in October 1981, after a life of great accomplishments for the Coptic Church in Egypt and around the world.
 Bishop Samuel helped build numerous schools and vocational centers, and he was among the leaders of the Sunday School movement that revitalized the Church in Egypt.

-The Bishop Samuel Scholarship will provide financial support to participants who rejoin the Not Alone program after they obtain a certificate of completion from a technical high school, and who wish to pursue their university education.
+The Bishop Samuel Scholarship provides financial support to participants who rejoin the Not Alone Program after they obtain a certificate of completion from a technical high school, and who wish to pursue their university education.
 There are currently 1,557 Not Alone students enrolled in technical high school—14% of the total number of students in the program.
 Ninety-six recent technical school graduates rejoined Not Alone in 2020 because they enrolled in university.
-The scholarship will be awarded annually to two or three such students to enable them to continue their education in the field of their choice.
+The scholarship is awarded annually to two or three such students to enable them to continue their education in the field of their choice.